 Is Checking on a Little Hose Really That Serious?

 Absolutely.
 According to the Insurance Institute for Business & Home Safety (IBHS), washing machine water leaks are one of the top 10 sources of water damage to homes.
 In a review of 525 washing machine claims, the IBHS discovered that more than half of all claims occurred when the supply hose failed, and the average claim ran over $5,000.
-You can learn more about these claims in detail by clicking here.

 How do You Know if You Need to Replace Your Washing Machine Hose?